univrs-cloud/virgo/README.md

 # pi-gen

 Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).

 ## Dependencies